 PyTorch implementations.

-Week 5, Sep 29: Language modeling I, Oct 2: Language modeling II
+Week 5, Sep 29: Language models I, Oct 2: Language models II

 Next-word prediction